sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You should ensure course data is transferable between systems where possible.
+* - You could ensure course data is transferable between systems where possible.
   - Support for standard formats such as SCORM allows courses to be shared between providers.
   - Optional
 * - You could keep historical copies of courses in order to demonstrate competency at a given point in time.